CharaChorder/docs/docs/CharaChorder Two.rst

 considering that each layer has access to all of those 9 switches, we have over 250 assignable slots between the two CharaChorder halves.

-In this section, we’ll refer only to the default CC English layout.
+In this section, we’ll refer only to the default :ref:`CC English layout<CC2 CCEnglish Layout>`.
 If you have modified your layout to something different, then the next portion might not be accurate for your device.
 If you have purchased your device from CharaChorder, then the following is accurate to your device.